cri-epita/epita-doc/docs/contact.md

 ## CRI

-To contact the CRI, one has to create a ticket by sending mails at tickets@cri.epita.net.
+To contact the CRI, one has to create a ticket by sending a mail at tickets@cri.epita.net.

 ## Facebook

-Facebook is not a viable way of communication for the school !
+Facebook is not a viable way of communication for the school!
 Any person trying to contact the CRI via Facebook will be punished.